moneytrackio/tezart/docs/README.md

 #### Install dart

 You can install **Dart SDK**, by following the [official dart documentation](https://dart.dev/get-dart).

+> *The minimal required version to use this package is 2.12*

 #### Run a Tezos sandbox locally *(optional)*